-It should be highlighted the Golden Retriever is not a long-haired Labrador.
-The Labrador is more square, it has a characteristic tail which is shorter and thicker than Golden.
+It should be highlighted that the Golden Retriever is not a long-haired Labrador.
+The Labrador is squarer, it has a characteristic tail which is shorter and thicker than Golden.
 The Golden is related to the Flat-Coated Retriever as the have a common ancestry.

-Although it is an excellent companion dog we must not forget that it is a hunting dog so it is an active breed that likes the playing.
-It was also used as assistance dog, guide dog, as a detection dog etc. It is a breed compatible with active people who like sports and long walks.
+Although it is an excellent companion dog, we must not forget that the Golden Retriever is a hunting dog, that it is an active breed that likes to play.
+The Goldens are used as assistance dogs, guide dogs, as a detection dogs etc. It is a breed compatible with active people who like sports and long walks.

-Goldens are usually easy to train, obedient, able to understand quickly and well, and have a great memory.
-It is an excellent companion dog.
-In short, we can say that the Golden is a gentle, adaptable and friendly dog.
+Golden Retrievers are usually easy to train, obedient, able to understand quickly and well, and have a great memory.
+They are excellent companion dogs with a gentle, adaptable and friendly character.

-The cost of maintenance is reasonable, the amount of daily think this breed ranges from 500gr to 600gr.
-Of course this also depends on their physical activity and their metabolism which, like in people, defines their tendency for obesity.
+The cost of maintenance is reasonable, the amount of daily food for this breed ranges from 500 g to 600 g.
+Of course, this also depends on their physical activity and their metabolism which, like in people, defines their tendency for obesity.

-All dogs regardless of their breed need training, but for the Golden this is critical.
-As it is a strong, active and very friendly dog, many owners assume that being so good and intelligent the dogs will behave well.
-However leaving all that energy and intelligence uncontrolled usually turns into a mess at home, unbearable walks and etc. With training we channel that energy and intelligence and strengthen the ties with our dog.
+All dogs, regardless of their breed, need training, but for the Golden Retriever this is critical.
+As it is a strong, active and very friendly dog, many owners assume that it will just behave well.
+However, leaving all that energy and intelligence uncontrolled, usually turns into a mess at home, unbearable walks and etc. With proper training, we channel that energy and intelligence into strengthening the ties with our dog.

 Check the other breeds here